 Plush DeliveryWhether it’s for retail launch, an event or trade show, we’re experienced at delivering custom stuffed toys around the world, from large shipments to small, by sea, air, truck, or courier.
 We can also kit plush together with other items and manage complex distribution requirements.

 Together we’ll discuss your distribution needs, and then work with our shipping and logistics partners to deliver plush happily on time and in good condition.

 For super important rush shipments – if we agree to produce a rush order (e.g. plush toys less than 18 weeks), then please see our time critical rush shipping – the fine print for additional information to be aware of.

 Important Extra Step: Happiness Now & ForeverWe’re just as excited about your custom plush as you are.
-And we want to make sure your new stuffed toys are delivered to the quality we both expect, and that they achieve the goals of your program and business.
+And we want to make sure your new stuffed toys are delivered to the quality we both expect, and that they achieve the goals of your program or business.

-We follow-up both during launch and a few weeks or months after launch to get your feedback – and feedback from plush recipients – to make sure we know that together we’re achieving toy and program goals.
+We follow up both during launch and a few weeks or months after launch to get your feedback – and feedback from plush recipients – to make sure we know that together we’re achieving toy and program goals.
 In our spirit of constant betterment, any potential improvements to products and processes are captured so we make sure that every new batch of custom stuffed animals is our best ever.